High Tsh Levels in Pregnancy Linked to Low Baby Iq

 Abbreviations: BMI, trunk mass alphabetize; IQR, interquartile range; NA, not available.

-Based on the 2.fifth and 97.5th population-based percentiles.
+a Based on the 2.fifth and 97.5th population-based percentiles.

 Table 1.